arashabzd/mlproject/README.md

 │                              and a short `-` delimited description, e.g.
 │                              `0.0-sample-notebook`.
 ├── reports                 <- Generated analysis from notebooks as Markdown (created by pre-commit).
-├── results                 <- Any result of the analysis.
+├── results                 <- Any result of the analysis (model exports, plots, etc).
 ├── tests                   <- Tests.
 ├── .dockerignore           <- Ignores everything except project dir and requirements file.
 ├── .gitignore              <- Typical python gitignore with addition of data and resuts directories.
 ├── .pre-commit-config.yaml <- Pre-commit hooks for pytest, ruff, poetry, and nbconvert.
 ├── Dockerfile              <- Dockerfile for cotainarizing the project.
-├── environment.taml        <- For controlling python version only.
+├── environment.taml        <- For controlling python version only (don't add any dependencies here).
 ├── LICENSE
-├── Makefile                <- Makefile with commands like `make data` or `make train` ├── pyproject.toml          <- Make this project pip installable with `pip install -e`.
-Managed by poetry.
+├── Makefile                <- Makefile.
+├── pyproject.toml          <- Managed by poetry.
+Makes this project pip installable with `pip install -e`.
 ├── README.md               <- The top-level README for developers using this project.
-├── requirements-dev.txt    <- The dev requirements file (cleated by poetry pre-commit) └── requirements.txt        <- The main requirements file (cleated by poetry pre-commit)
+├── requirements-dev.txt    <- The dev requirements file (cleated by poetry pre-commit).
+└── requirements.txt        <- The main requirements file (cleated by poetry pre-commit).
 ```